Pylons/pyramid/docs/narr/urldispatch.rst

   .. note:: This feature is new as of :mod:`repoze.bfg` 1.1.

+custom_predicates

+  This value should be a sequence of references to custom predicate callables.
+Use custom predicates when no set of predefined predicates does what you need.
+Custom predicates can be combined with predefined predicates as necessary.
+Each custom predicate callable should accept two arguments: ``context`` and ``request`` and should return either ``True`` or ``False`` after doing arbitrary evaluation of the context and/or the request.
+If all callables return ``True``, the associated route will be considered viable for a given request.
+If any custom predicate returns ``False``, route matching continues.
+Note that the value ``context`` will always be ``None`` when passed to a custom route predicate.

+  .. note:: This feature is new as of :mod:`repoze.bfg` 1.2.

 view_for

   The Python dotted-path name to a class or an interface that the